SAP-samples/codejam-cap-llm/exercises/10-implement-job-posting-serivce/README.md

 );
 ```

-This code is calling the orchestration client for chat completion using the passed in user query (Steps 2 - 6).
-The result of this gets passed to the `DBUtils` to create a new database entry (Step 7).
+This code calls the orchestration client for chat completion using the passed-in user query (Steps 2 - 6).
+The result is passed to `DBUtils` to create a new database entry (Step 7).

 The last step is to insert the database entry into the database (Step 8).